How Does Solar Power Lighting Work?

 When it comes to the actual light connected to the solar panel, sensors in the light fixture determine when the sun goes down.
 The light fixture blips on.
 From a functional standpoint, it's pretty simple.
 When coupled with an LED fixture that uses minimal energy, there's a win-win since the light fixture draws minimal power and the solar panel power exceeds the drain from the light.
 It's one of the cleanest, most reliable forms of renewable energy available.
 Solar power lighting is turning into a standard across the US.
 That's just the basics of how solar lighting works.

 There are a lot of newer technologies available right now that are exciting to the world of solar, but they're not really ready for full commercialization yet.
 For instance, some solar cells are made from perovskite and have higher efficiencies than silicon, but unfortunately, perovskite cells use gold in their construction--we're sure the price point on those cells are pretty high.
 A lot of similar technologies use a substance called Cadmium which is actually highly toxic and difficult to dispose of.
-We tend to prefer saving the environment when it comes to using solar technology, so that's why Greenshine adheres to using silicon-based cells.
+When understanding the technology of how solar does work, we preferred on saving the environment when it comes to using the technology, so that's why Greenshine adheres to using silicon-based cells.
 They're the most efficient on the market per dollar since the technology has been well-researched and prepared for mass marketing.
 Plus, it's a lot more environmentally sound than other lighting and solar technologies.
 Several lamps carry mercury or similar chemicals that require specific handling for disposal.

 More Cluck for the Buck